 - 1. Improve coordination capacity through multiple coordination hubs that between them can mobilse the strengths of civil society, government agencies and universities. - 2.
-Improve articulation and synergy across implementation initiatives, through (1) and dedicated monitoring, evaluation, research, communications and convening platforms; strengthen the role of the NESPF or establish a more suitable platform. - 3.
-Mobilise more sustained and more substantial funding and political support in line with the strategic importance of the sector for employment creation and sustainable development, and the key role of human capacity development in both. - Start and fund advocacy processes to engage key role-players and potential implementation partners both inside and outside the 'big five' of biodiversity agencies.
+Improve articulation and synergy across implementation initiatives, through (1) and dedicated monitoring, evaluation, research, communications and convening platforms; strengthen the role of the National Environmental Skills Planning Forum or establish a more suitable platform. - 3.
+Mobilise more sustained and more substantial funding and political support in line with the strategic importance of the sector for employment creation and sustainable development, and the key role of human capacity development in both. - 4.
+Start and fund advocacy processes to engage key role-players and potential implementation partners both inside and outside the 'big five' of biodiversity agencies.

-The above could be undertaken through the following actions:
+The above could be undertaken through the following actions, to be deliberated with stakeholders:

-• For coordination and advocacy, the sector has three well-established mechanisms: conferences, reporting (informed by consistent monitoring) and advisory boards or
+- For coordination and advocacy, the sector has three well-established mechanisms: conferences, reporting (informed by consistent monitoring) and advisory boards or steering committees.
+It is recommended that these established mechanisms be used more optimally. - Fund coordination hubs with clear, realistic and agreed upon deliverables to overcome the principal-agency dilemma.
+This should include a coordinating hub with responsibility for the National Environmental Skills Summit which should be held annually to start with, following on the March 2021 Mini Skills Summit, in which syndicates or working groups can be established to take the BHCDS remit further.

-- steering committees.
-It is recommended that these established mechanisms be used more optimally. - Fund coordination hubs with clear, realistic and agreed upon deliverables to overcome the principal-agency dilemma. - This should include a coordinating hub with responsibility for the National Environmental Skills Summit which should be held annually to start with, following on the March 2021 Mini Skills Summit, in which syndicates (working groups) were established to take the BHCDS remit and review recommendations further. - Institutionalise a shared monitoring, evaluation and reporting function as a vital coordination and advocacy function; drawing on the existing frameworks developed for the strategy. - Conduct regular, guided evaluations and tracer studies for strategic and communication purposes (the sector has much to boast about); this function could potentially be situated in another coordination hub. - Communicate the achievements, remaining capacity challenges and possibilities of the sector as part of a renewed BHCD drive for the 2021-2030 period.
-Draw on key developments like the Dasguptha report; Decade of Restoration; ESD 2030; SDGs; CBD; and more to create a sense of urgency around the extent to which South Africa is losing its biodiversity, ecological infrastructure and ecosystem services, and a sense of optimism and opportunity around the extent to which biodiversity can contribute to jobs and livelihoods.
+- Institutionalise a shared monitoring, evaluation and reporting function as a vital coordination and advocacy function; drawing on the existing frameworks developed for the strategy. - Conduct regular, guided evaluations and tracer studies for strategic and communication purposes (the sector has much to boast about); this function could potentially be situated in another coordination hub. - Communicate the achievements, remaining capacity challenges and possibilities of the sector as part of a renewed BHCD drive for the 2021-2030 period.
+Draw on key developments like the recently released Dasguptha report3; the current Decade of Restoration; the launch of Education for Sustainable Development (ESD) 2030; the Global Sustainable Development Goals; the updated Convention on Biological Diversity; and more to create a sense of urgency around the extent to which South Africa is losing its biodiversity, ecological infrastructure and ecosystem services, and a sense of optimism and opportunity around the extent to which biodiversity can contribute to jobs and livelihoods.
 Use this to leverage more substantial financial, human, and institutional resources and political support. - Appoint a steering committee for the BHCDS implementation. - Appoint an advisory board for the BHCDS implementation.